chiragSahani/Pythontodo/README.md

 - Built using Python's `tkinter` library for the GUI.
 - Thanks to the `tkcalendar` library for providing a user-friendly date picker.
-- Inspired by beginner-friendly Python projects to help developers enhance their skills.

 ---